billHinderman/steph-jekyll/approaches.md

 * Couples
 * Child
 * Family Therapy
+* Teletherapy

-I believe that each person is their own unique individual and I will fit my approach to work with you in awarm, supportive, and collaborative way.
+I believe that each person is their own unique individual and I will fit my approach to work with you in a warm, supportive, and collaborative way.
 We will work together to empower you to make positive changes in your life.
 My training and background includes Adlerian, Psychodynamic, Cognitive Behavioral Therapy (CBT), Humanistic/Existential, and Family Systems.
 The foundation of my approach is built on the therapeutic relationship and is insight oriented and emotionally based.